Srinath-321/Microwatt--Momentum/README.md

 ## Proposed Features
 - Verilog-based neural accelerator design, focusing on fixed-point arithmetic
 - Smooth interface with the Microwatt CPU core for offloading neural computations
 - Target applications include sensor classification, anomaly detection, and low-power AI inference
-- Design will adhere to open-source practices to align with ChipFoundry’s SKY130 fabrication process
-- Detailed RTL testbenches and verification strategy planned

-## Technology Stack
-- Microwatt CPU Core (OpenPOWER ISA)
-- Verilog HDL for RTL design
-- Open-source FPGA tools: Yosys, GHDL, Verilator, NextPNR
-- OpenLane chipIgnite flow for ASIC fabrication preparation
-- GCC for POWER and GDB for software development

 ## AI Assistance Disclosure
 Prompts and interactions will be documented here and included if applicable.